-- As you add refrigerant you should see the compressor kick in.
-As you charge the system stops charging the system every minute to obtain a pressure reading.
+- As you add refrigerant, you should see the compressor kick in.
+As you charge, the system stops charging system every minute to obtain a pressure reading.

-- The location of the A/C charging port can vary between Chevrolet models but in all cases, it will be located in the engine bay.
+- The A/C charging port location can vary between Chevrolet models, but in all cases, it will be located in the engine bay.

-- Before you start recharging Chevrolet A/C system make sure that other components are in working condition.
+- Before you start recharging the Chevrolet A/C system, make sure that other components are in working condition.

-Chevrolet A/C may stop working if it is low on freon but also due to other problems such as A/C compressor not working, bad A/C clutch, bad temperature sensor, major freon leak, etc.
+Chevrolet A/C may stop working if it is low on freon and other problems such as A/C compressor not working, bad A/C clutch, bad temperature sensor, major freon leak, etc.

 The instructions in this guide will help the owner of Chevrolet Spark, Sonic, Bolt, Volt, Cruze, Malibu, Impala, Camaro, Corvette, City Express, Trax, Equinox, Traverse, Tahoe, Suburban, Colorado, Silverado, Sonic, Blazer, Astro, HHR, Uplander, Avalanche, etc. Charge the A/C that is filled freon (R134a).